restyled-io/actions/README.md

 files according to configuration and commit any changes.
 The actions in this repository are for installing the CLI, running it, and exposing its results such that other, non-restyled actions can be used to do useful things.
-Below are examples workflows for doing such things.
+Below are example workflows for doing such things.

 [restyler]: https://github.com/restyled-io/restyler#readme